OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ATLANTA FILM SERIES:

-Docufest is held as part of the Atlanta Film Series, a four-month showcase of independent film packed with events designed to spotlight every genre of cinema imaginable.
+Atlanta DocuFest is held during the annual Atlanta Film Series, a five-part showcase of independent film packed with five unique film festivals designed to spotlight every genre of cinema imaginable.

-The scorching summer months of July and August bring the Atlanta's Summer Film Series, with award-winning short films showcased at Atlanta Shortsfest, and the top independent features and shorts at Atlanta Underground Film Festival.
+The scorching summer months bring Atlanta's Summer Film Series.
+Celebrate a collection of music related films at the Music in Cinema (MIC) Film Festival in June.
+In July, the best shorts in the world are presented at the Atlanta Shortsfest, and the top independent features and shorts are showcased at the Atlanta Underground Film Festival.

-Atlanta's Fall Film Series, held September and October, showcase unforgettable documentary films during the Atlanta Docufest, and a terrifying celebration of the top horror films from across the globe at Atlanta Horror Film Festival.
+Atlanta's Fall Film Series, held September and October, is a showcase of unforgettable documentary films during the Atlanta Docufest, and a terrifying celebration of the best horror films from across the globe at Atlanta Horror Film Festival.

 Bj Ogden (Festival Director); Bj Ogden (Festival Director); Bj Ogden (Festival Director); Eric Panter (Founder); Eric Panter (Founder)